Supporting Your Child’s Learning

 Cultivating confidence can help your child learn how to learn.
 Normalizing mistakes, inviting risk taking in learning, and ensuring that your child has the time and space to explore their interests and play, are all very important to building the foundation for learning.

-Research has linked that overscheduling contributes to lagging executive function skills in children.
-This is because when a child is overscheduled, there is little opportunity for children to exercise agency in planning or to have space for thoughtful reflection.
+Research has linked overscheduling to lagging executive function skills in children.
+This is because when a child is overscheduled, there is little opportunity for children to exercise agency in planning or to have enough space for free play, which is critical to child development.
+Ensuring your child has the time and space for personal downtime is vital.

 With so much pressure on the average family (and child), it’s no wonder that so many are struggling.
 If your child is struggling academically, we sincerely hope that you will consider going back to the foundation, to address their emotional, relational and individual learning needs, which ultimately lay the foundation for their success both academically, and in their future.
+This is how you play the long game in supporting your child’s learning.
+You might be surprised at how well it works.

 Previous